 - Is LASIK safe for my eyes?

-- LASIK has been around for nearly 20 years.
+- LASIK has been around for more than 20 years.

-- LASIK’s longevity and sustained popularity are due largely to its impressive record for both safety and effectiveness.
+- LASIK’s longevity and sustained popularity are due largely to a huge amount of clinical research supporting its impressive record for both safety and effectiveness.

 But those who are researching the procedure may want more details about LASIK eye surgery safety.
 Below is an overview of the technological, clinical, and scientific support of LASIK safety.

-More than 19 million LASIK procedures have been performed in the U.S. with very high patient satisfaction in visual outcomes.
-The high rate of patient satisfaction, more than 96 percent according to the most recent clinical data, is due in part to the extremely low risk of complications from the surgery.
-Based upon the research into and clinical experience with LASIK, the rate of complications from LASIK eye surgery is estimated to be less than 1 percent, which makes it one of the safest elective surgical procedures available today.
+More than 20 million LASIK procedures have been performed in the U.S. with a very high patient satisfaction rate.
+According to the most recent clinical data, more than 96 percent of patients report being satisfied with the outcome of their procedure.
+LASIK’s high patient satisfaction rate is due in part to the extremely low risk of complications from the surgery.
+Based upon the research into and clinical experience with LASIK, the rate of complications from LASIK eye surgery is estimated to be well below 1 percent, making LASIK among the safest elective surgical procedures available today.

-Another fact patients find a lot of comfort in is that LASIK is one of the most studied elective procedures performed today:
+The confidence in LASIK as safe and effective is built upon the fact that it is one of the most studied elective procedures performed today:

 - From 1993-2005, more than 9,000 patients participated in FDA clinical trials testing LASIK safety and outcomes.

-- Since then, a tremendous amount of clinical research into LASIK has been conducted.
-To date, more than 7,000 peer-reviewed published studies confirm the procedure is both safe and effective as well as look into other important aspects of LASIK.
+- Since then, more than 7,000 peer-reviewed published studies confirm the procedure is both safe and effective as well as analyze other important aspects of LASIK.

 How safe is LASIK?

-From a statistical perspective, an enormous amount of clinical data clearly answers the question – How safe is LASIK?
-A few of the most compelling data points include:
+An enormous amount of clinical data clearly answers the question – is LASIK safe?
+From a statistical perspective, a few of the most compelling data points supporting LASIK safety include: